Howl Events will be Rescheduled. Stay tuned!

 Having immigrated from Israel in the late 70s, these early works were Patkin’s way of sorting out the terms and mythologies of his new American homeland.
 They manifest and respond to issues vital to the artist at that time—the death of formalist painting and the birth of identity politics; the return of narrative; and the upsurge in performance, installation, and time-based art.
 The exhibition showcases the centrality of storytelling and metaphor to his work and is motivated by his emotional response to and keen observation of mainstream American culture.
 “Metaphors create identity.
 They are the DNA of language, predictive of hereditary cultural diseases,” he asserts.
 “We live in the age of correction, but we need reinvention.
 As an artist, just dealing with anecdotal politics in my work wasn’t an option.
 All that is normative must be examined at its roots, including the constitution of paintings.
 English is a white Christian language.
 The deep doctrines in language itself are something I had to address,” Patkin adds

-Produced by Susan Martin of Some Serious Business, this timely exhibition curated especially for Howl!
-Happening is meant to underscore Patkin’s singular visual inventions, which he employs to critically unpack the prejudices he sees as deeply rooted in the norms, conventions, and default settings of our collective metaphorical language.
+Curated by Susan Martin of Some Serious Business with Howl!
+Education Director Katherine Cheairs, this timely exhibition is meant to underscore Patkin’s singular visual inventions, which he employs to critically unpack the prejudices he sees as deeply rooted in the norms, conventions, and default settings of our collective metaphorical language.

 The Black Paintings, 1985–86